spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   $ spack install intel-parallel-studio@'cluster.2018.2'        # ca. 12 GB

-To save some disk space and time, you might install separately:
+If you need to save some disk space or installation time, install separately as needed:

 .. code-block:: sh